pingcap/docs/data-migration/aurora/migrate-aurora-overview.md

 |[Lightning](/tidb-lightning/tidb-lightning-overview.md)|No|Yes|No|-|Very Fast|
 |[Data Migration](https://github.com/pingcap/dm) (DM)|Yes|Yes|Yes|Very Fast | Normal|

-Using Aurora's existing snapshot is the most convenient way, but beacuse [DM](https://github.com/pingcap/dm) does not yet support the parquet format, so we need to
+Using existing snapshot in Aurora is the most convenient way.
+However, [DM](https://github.com/pingcap/dm) does not yet support the parquet format, so you need to do the following:

 1. Use Dumpling for schema export.
-2. Use Lightning for full schema and data import.
+2. Use TiDB Lightning for full schema and data import.
-3. Use DM for incremental data synchronization.
+3. Use DM for incremental data replication.

 ***